-VII.B.6.
+VII.B.5.
 Tenure-Track Administrators above the Level of Dean

-Review of tenure-track administrators above the level of dean (e.g., vice presidents, associate vice presidents, assistant vice presidents, and university-level directors of centers and institutes) begins with a special University-wide committee composed of two tenured faculty members elected by the administrator's academic department, the current chairs of the college review committees, and two deans to be elected by the deans.
-The portfolio then proceeds to the president.
-If there is a request for a another review by either the candidate under review, the special university-wide committee, the president, or in the event of a discrepant decision), the portfolio can proceed to a committee of deans who are not on the special university-wide committee.
+Review of tenure-track administrators above the level of dean (e.g., vice presidents, associate vice presidents, assistant vice presidents, and university-level directors of centers and institutes) begins the department T&P committee, followed by the dean of the candidate's college.
+The portfolio then proceeds to a special university-wide committee composed of the current chairs of the college T&P committees and two deans to be elected by the deans (the dean of the candidate's home department cannot serve on this committee).
+The portfolio proceeds to the provost (for assistant/associate VPs and university-level directors of centers and institutes), and then to the president.
+If there is a request for another review by either the candidate under review, the department review committee, the college dean, the special university-wide committee, the provost (in the case of the assistant/associate VPs and university-level directors), the president, or in the event of a discrepant decision, the portfolio can proceed to a committee of deans who have not previously reviewed the portfolio.